-United States Department of the Interior National Park Service National Register of Historic Places Continuation Sheet Section 8 Page 9 Marshall & Ilsley Bank Building Milwaukee, Milwaukee County, Wisconsin became the first woman bank officer in the state.
-As Samuel Marshall and Charles Ilsley did before him, John Puelicher took a strong stance against the speculation and credit expansion that floated the boom times of the 1920s, declaring "We ought not to look or hope for a boom, for booms always bring bad conclusions."
-Puelicher also continued the philosophy of conservatism in banking set by the founders of the company, refusing an offer from First Wisconsin to join a proposed chain of state banks on the premise that a loss of independent control for the banks was not "consistent with the highest community interest."
-This decision set M & I on a different course than First Wisconsin, which became the state's largest banking network in the early 1930s after a series of mergers.
-The stock market crash late in 1929 ushered in another wave of bank failures in the state of Wisconsin in the early 1930s.
-By 1933, over 100 banks had failed in the state, and over 3,000 had failed throughout the country.
+United States Department of the Interior National Park Service National Register of Historic Places Continuation Sheet Section 8 Page 9 Marshall & Ilsley Bank Building Milwaukee, Milwaukee County, Wisconsin immigrants and classes on banking and current events.
+The bank also hosted social events and outings for employees.
+In the mid-1920s, Puelicher placed his executive secretary Gertrude Jacobs in charge of the bank's women's department.
+In 1926, he appointed her to the position of assistant cashier, and Jacobs became the first woman bank officer in the state.23 As Samuel Marshall and Charles Ilsley did before him, John Puelicher took a strong stance against the speculation and credit expansion that floated the boom times of the 1920s, declaring "We ought not to look or hope for a boom, for booms always bring bad conclusions."24 Puelicher also continued the philosophy of conservatism in banking set by the founders of the company, refusing an offer from First Wisconsin to join a proposed chain of state banks on the premise that a loss of independent control for the banks was not "consistent with the highest community interest."
+This decision set M & I on a different course than First Wisconsin, which became the state's largest banking network in the early 1930s after a series of mergers.26 The stock market crash late in 1929 ushered in another wave of bank failures in the state of Wisconsin in the early 1930s, By 1933, over 100 banks had failed in the state, and over 3,000 had failed throughout the country.
 In order to restore faith in the banking system, President Franklin D. Roosevelt instituted a national bank holiday from March 6 to March 11 in 1933.
 All banks were required to close while bank examiners determined which were sound enough to reopen.
-At the end of the bank holiday, Marshall & Ilsley was declared sound and allowed to reopen immediately.
-As a result of the holiday in Wisconsin, 48 banks liquidated, 88 developed stabilization plans and 30 were consolidated or absorbed into other banks.
-In a further attempt to gain control over the crisis, the federal government created the Federal Deposit Insurance Corporation, an independent agency that insured deposits in banks.
+At the end of the bank holiday, Marshall & Ilsley was declared sound and allowed to reopen immediately.27 As a result of the holiday in Wisconsin, 48 banks liquidated, 88 developed stabilization plans and 30 were consolidated or absorbed into other banks.28 In a further attempt to gain control over the crisis, the federal government created the Federal Deposit Insurance Corporation, an independent agency that insured deposits in banks.
 All federal and statechartered banks were required to join.
 The FDIC, along with the Glass-Steagall Act, which prohibited banks from using deposits to invest in stocks, helped to stabilize the financial industry in the 1930s.
 While Marshall & Ilsley weathered the Depression without any major changes, the death of John Puelicher in January of 1935 did lead to a change in leadership, with Puelicher's son Albert named as president.
 Albert Puelicher shepherded the bank through the remainder of the Depression and helped to retain the bank's reputation of loyalty to its customers.
-The bank worked closely with small account holders and businesses to help them through the worst times, and often refrained from calling in loans on struggling clients, choosing instead to watch "the situation as carefully as it could, hoping they would pay back when collections came in."
-The bank also showed an uncommon loyalty to its employees &lt;sup>23 Ibid.
+The bank worked closely with small account 24 Ibid, 96.